eclipseanu/ColliderCharacterController/README.md

 * `GroundBias` - The higher this value the more the `Physics.CapsuleCastNonAlloc()` will cast downwards beyond the CapsuleCollider itself.
 This helps avoiding jittering on hard edges and `0.15f` is usually a good value.
 * `ForwardBias` - The higher this value the more the CapsuleCollider will cast forward to anticipate any walls or slopes in his direction and not run into them. `0.1f` is usually a good value but you will need to set this higher when moving very quickly.
 * `CollideWith` - A `LayerMask` that describes the layers from where colliders should be detected.
 Layers that are not included here can not fire any events(!!!) nor can the Controller collide with them physically(!!!).
 * `DepenetrateWith` -  A `LayerMask` that specifically states what layers the Controller should _physically_ be able to collide with.
+Make sure you don't collide with yourself!!!

 ### Events
 * `EnableColliderEvents` - Enables `OnColliderEnter`, `OnColliderStay` and `OnColliderExit` to be fired.
 * `EnableColliderEventsWith` -  A `LayerMask` that specifically states what layers should raise the `OnCollider`-events.

+# MIT License

+Copyright (c) 2019 k77torpedo

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.